odeyemitobi/100-days-coding-challenge/Day 5/README.md

-Today i plan to work with datetime module and then calculate the age of a person based on  his birthdate.
+Today i plan to work with datetime module and then create a calculator that calculate the age of a person based on his birthdate.